dstuck/patchwork/Docs/UpgradeIdeas.md

 2. 2 squares
 3. 4 squares

+### Poison (-2)
+Discard N tiles from hand if picked up
+1. 1 tile
+2. 2 tiles
+3. 4 tiles

 ## Positive Collectibles

 ### Draw Gem (+2)
-Collect to draw a bonus tile, increases size of board by
+Collect to draw a bonus tile, increases size of board by 5
+1. 1 tile
+2. 2 tiles
+3. 4 tiles

+### Heart Piece (+2)
+Collect to add N to max hearts
+1. .25 hearts
+2. .5 hearts
+3. 1 heart

+## Tile Upgrades

+### Pristine Bonus
+Adds 5 points if the tile is not overlapping with anything

+### Lenient Bonus
+No penalty for overlapping with anything

+### Healing Bonus
+Heal one heart if the tile is placed without collecting any collectibles